saadyaq/ai-news-agent/README.md

 These steps are executed sequentially by [`app.py`](app.py).

 ## Automation
-The workflow in [`.github/workflows/daily-pipeline.yml`](.github/workflows/daily-pipeline.yml) runs the pipeline at 06:00 UTC each day.
+The workflow in [`.github/workflows/daily-pipeline.yml`](.github/workflows/daily-pipeline.yml) runs the pipeline at 06:00 Paris time (using the `Europe/Paris` timezone) each day.
 The required secrets must be set in the repository for it to send emails and call the OpenAI API.
+Ensure the workflow file resides on your default branch so that the schedule triggers correctly.

 ## Data
 All article data and summaries are stored in the `data/` directory: